nithyaramakrishnan/data-shield/deploy.md

   ```
   {: screen}

   OpenShift security policies might restrict the creation of privileged containers.
-Cluster admins have permission to create them when they create pods.
+Cluster administrators have permission to create them when they create pods.
 If the pods are created by a Kubernetes controller, such as a replica or daemon set, the controller must be associated with a service account that has permission to create privileged containers.
   {: note}

 * SELinux is placed in permissive mode during the installation.